Vietnam is a fantastic place for a holiday. With chaotic cities, peaceful countrysides and picture perfect beaches – there is something for everyone.

-Nestled into the North-West of Vietnam, you will find Dien Bien Phu City.
+Nestled into the North-West of Vietnam you will find Dien Bien Phu.
 It’s not a typical holiday destination or on the backpacker trail but I found myself in this small city as it’s by the border crossing to Laos.
-While some travellers get off the bus at Dien Bien Phu City and hop straight on the bus to Laos, stopping in the city for 24 hours is definitely worthwhile.
+While some travellers get off the bus at Dien Bien Phu and hop straight on the bus to Laos, stopping in the city for 24 hours is definitely worthwhile.

 In Dien Bien Phu, you’ll be greeted by friendly locals who don’t see many western tourists and a city rich with history.
 This small border town is where the Vietnamese won their last battle against the French.
 As such, there are some essential places to visit while there.
 Firstly, a museum outlining the history of the French invasion and how the last battle took place in Dien Bien Phu.
 Next, the A1 hill, where the battle took place.
 Finally, a huge monument overlooking the city, celebrating when the Vietnamese won.

-There are plenty of local places to eat and some great Ba Hoi to drink on the streets as your day comes to an end.
+There’s plenty of local places to eat and some great Ba Hoi to drink on the streets as your day comes to an end.
 If you’re heading to Laos, definitely stop here for a night.
-Whilst Dien Bien Phu accommodation is minimum you will be sure to get a great hotel or hostel at a good price.

 Cat Ba Town on Cat Ba Island is an alternative location to stay when visiting famous Halong Bay.
 Most travellers and tourists stay in sprawling Halong City on the mainland and take boat trips out to explore the bay, but stay on Cat Ba island and you’ll see a side to Halong Bay that most don’t encounter.